libremfg/rhize-docs/content/use-cases/genealogy.md

 - The ID provides useful information about the material composition.
 - The level of granularity of the lots is realistic for your current processes.

-For some best practices of how to model, read blog [How much do I need to model](https://rhize.com/blog/how-much-do-i-need-to-model-when-applying-the-isa-95-standard/).
+For some best practices of how to model, read our blog [How much do I need to model?](https://rhize.com/blog/how-much-do-i-need-to-model-when-applying-the-isa-95-standard/)

 ### Model these lots into your knowledge graph

-After you have identified the material lots, model how the data fits with the other components of your manufacturing knowledge graph.
+After you have identified the material lots, you can model how the data fits with the other components of your manufacturing knowledge graph.
 At minimum, your material lots must have a {{< abbr "material definition" >}} with an active version.

-Beyond these requirements, the graph structure of the ISA-95 database provides many ways to create links to other manufacturing entities, including:
+Beyond these requirements, the graph structure of the ISA-95 database provides many ways to create links between lots and other manufacturing entities, including:
 - A work request or job response
-- The associated {{< abbr "resource actuals" >}}
+- The associated {{< abbr "resource actual" >}}
-- As components of larger groups such as material classes, or the material specifications in a work masters.
+- In aggregations such as part of a material class, or part of the material specifications in a {{< abbr "work master" >}}.

 ### Implement how to store your lots in the RhizeDB

-After you have planned the process and defined your models, implement how the process will upload material lot IDs to Rhize.
+After you have planned the process and defined your models, the next step is to implement how to add material lot IDs to Rhize in the course of your real manufacturing operation.

 Your manufacturing process determines where lot IDs are created.
 The broad patterns are as follows:
 - **Scheduled.** Assign lots at the time of creating the work request or schedule (while the job response might create a material actual that maps to the requested lot ID).
 - **Schedule and event-driven.** Generate lot IDs beforehand, then, use a GraphQL call to create records in the Rhize DB after some event.
-For example an event might be a button presses or an automated signal that indicates the lot has been physically created.
+Example events might be a button press or an automated signal that indicates the lot has been physically created.
 - **Event-driven.** Assign lot IDs at the exact time of work performance.
 For example, you can write a [BPMN workflow]({{< relref "/how-to/bpmn/" >}}) to subscribe to a topic that receives information about lots, and then automatically forward the IDs to your knowledge graph.

 ### Query the data